ravindUwU/route-versioning/README.md

   );
   ```

-- Use `AddVersionedOpenApi` to add version-specific OpenAPI documents using `AddVersionedOpenApi`.
+- Use `AddVersionedOpenApi` to add version-specific OpenAPI documents.
+To exclude unversioned
-  To exclude unversioned endpoints from these documents, specify
+  endpoints from these documents, specify `includeUnversionedEndpoints: false`.
-  `includeUnversionedEndpoints: false`.

   ```csharp
   services.AddVersionedOpenApi(versions, includeUnversionedEndpoints: false);